Konza Prairie Response to COVID-19 (updated May 17, 2020)

-Although there are currently no known cases of novel coronavirus in Riley County, Kansas State University has moved to a “limited operations” status in order to reduce the risk of infection and potential spread in the community.
-You can find more information about the KSU policy here: https://www.k-state.edu/today/info/announcement/?id=63108.
-This means that on-site research and general operations are restricted to essential personnel necessary for mission-critical activities.
+Kansas State University remains in “limited operations” status in order to reduce the risk of COVID-19 infection and potential spread in the community.
+However, the university has formed an Executive Reawakening Team to develop plans for a phased reactivation of KSU research facilities in a way that maintains community safety in the wake of COVID-19.
+The plan is is based on university-wide criteria that align with national and local requirements and guidance to move through successive phases.
+You can find more information about the KSU Framework for Reopening here: https://www.k-state.edu/covid-19/reopening/.
+Each department and unit, including the Konza Prairie Biological Station, is required to develop and submit a phased reopening plan.
+We are currently awaiting approval to move into Phase I of our reopening plan.
+At present, on-site research and general operations remain restricted to essential personnel necessary for mission-critical activities.
 If you have been conducting, or plan to conduct research on Konza, and are not on the approved list of essential personnel, please contact the Director (John Blair, email@example.com) for additional information and guidance.

-Non-research activities on Konza are restricted effective immediately, with the exception of the use of the Nature Trail (see below).
-All meetings, tours, group visits, and on-site K-12 educational activities are canceled until April 30, at which time we will reassess the situation.
-Docent-led activities and tours are also restricted until further notice.
-Non-essential KPBS staff will be working remotely.
+Non-research activities on Konza remain restricted until further notice, with the exception of the use of the Nature Trail (see below).
+All meetings, tours, group visits, and on-site K-12 educational activities have been canceled through June 1, at which time we will reassess the situation.
+Docent-led activities and tours are also prohibited until further notice.
+Non-essential KPBS staff should continue to work remotely for now.

-There may be additional changes to our site use rules and policies as the situation evolves over the next several weeks, and we will update as necessary.
+We expect additional changes to our site use rules and policies as the situation evolves and as state and university guidelines are modified over the next several weeks, and we will update as necessary.